MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/secure-certs.md

 0. Next, add the encrypted keystore to source control.
 This is secure particularly if you are using a private repository since a malicious user would need access to the repository, the encryption passphrase, the keystore password, and the alias password to be able to use your information without permission.

-0. Finally we'll update your build definition to decrypt and use the keystore.
+0. Finally we'll update your build pipeline to decrypt and use the keystore.

-    0. Open your Android or Xamarin.iOS build definition and go to the **Variables** tab.
+    0. Open your Android or Xamarin.iOS build pipeline and go to the **Variables** tab.
 Here we will enter the following:
      - **KEYSTORE**: Path to your encrypted keystore file in source control.
      - **KEYSTORE_PWD**: Password to the unencrypted keystore file. *Be sure to click the "lock" icon.* This will secure your password and obscure it in all logs.
      - **KEY**: The key alias for the signing certificate you generated.